• Skip to primary navigation

 • Can Scones Be Frozen?

-• Gluten Free Pumpkin Scones with Maple Glaze
+• Gluten Free Pumpkin Scones (Maple Glazed)

 Dry scone ingredients mixed together in ceramic bowl.